 This is why performance improvement is essential.
 Performance issues can have many causes, and implementing a solution without knowing the issue’s root cause can be risky.
-Performance improvement, defined in the Study as the systemic process of identifying the root causes of a performance issue in an organization and implementing solutions to resolve that issue, helps ensure that solutions are suited to the problem at hand.
+Performance improvement, defined in the study as the systemic process of identifying the root causes of a performance issue in an organization and implementing solutions to resolve that issue, helps ensure that solutions are suited to the problem at hand.

-ATD Research recently surveyed 649 talent development professionals about their organization’s use of performance improvement.
-The findings are published in ATD’s new research report Organizational Performance Improvement: Methods and Skills to Drive Business Results, sponsored by Allego.
+ATD Research surveyed 649 talent development professionals about their organization’s use of performance improvement.
+The findings are published in ATD’s research report Organizational Performance Improvement: Methods and Skills to Drive Business Results, sponsored by Allego.
 The findings below are based on the 229 participants whose organizations have performance improvement processes in place.

 FindingsThe top benefit respondents have seen from the performance improvement process is improved employee productivity, as 58 percent of respondents cited this as a result their organization has experienced.
 Other benefits include improved quality or reduced errors (55 percent), improved employee satisfaction (52 percent), and reduced re-work or duplication of effort (50 percent).
 Furthermore, respondents from organizations that used performance improvement were significantly more likely than organizations without performance improvement to indicate that they expected their organization’s business performance to improve in the next year.